Fletcher Hanks: Personal life and death

 Hanks had four children: William, Fletcher Jr. (also nicknamed "Christy"), Alma, and Douglas.
 Fletcher Jr. (1918–2008) was the primary source of biographical information on his father.
 Family members have described Fletcher Sr. as an abusive father and spouse, and an alcoholic, spoiled by an over-indulgent mother.
 He made money painting murals for the wealthy, and spent the money on alcohol for himself and his friends.
 Fletcher Jr. worked odd jobs to support the family; in 1930, (Note: The US census return for 1930 describes Hanks as an artist, living with his wife, Margaret, widowed father, William, and his children Douglas, Alma, Fletcher Jr, and William.) he found his earnings missing, along with his father.
 Fletcher Jr. said his mother responded, "It's a small price to pay to be rid of the bum."

 His body was found on a park bench in Manhattan in 1976, having frozen to death.
 He died penniless.

 Legacy

-A cult following developed around Hanks' work.
-His stories and art have been reprinted in the magazine Raw and several comics anthologies, and archival material of his work has been the subject of two books edited by Paul Karasik and published by Fantagraphics Books: I Shall Destroy All the Civilized Planets!
+His stories and art have been reprinted in the magazine Raw and several comics anthologies.
+A complete edition of his work has been edited by Paul Karasik and published by Fantagraphics Books: I Shall Destroy All the Civilized Planets!
 (2007) and You Shall Die by Your Own Evil Creation!
 (2009), as well an omnibus collecting both previous books titled Turn Loose Our Death Rays and Destroy Them All!
 (Fantagraphics, 2016).

 His grandson Ian also works as an artist.